SCSUofT/entrust/README.md

 Entrust is a succinct and flexible way to add Role-based Permissions to **Laravel 5**.

-This is a customized version for SCS UOFT.
+This is a customized version for SCS UofT.

 ## Contents